Parental Rights Of Unmarried Fathers

 Establishing Paternity in Florida

-There are a few methods for parents who want to establish a father's paternity.
-The first involves both parents signing an Acknowledgement of Paternity and submitting it to the Florida Bureau of Vital Statistics.
-When notarized or signed in front of witnesses, this document gives a father legal rights to his child.
-Ideally, unmarried parents at the time of the child's birth would sign this document at the hospital or very soon after the birth.
-The information from the Acknowledgement document is automatically added to the child's birth certificate.
+There are several methods for parents who wish to establish a father’s paternity.
+The first involves both parents signing an Acknowledgement of Paternity and submitting it to the Florida Department of Health, Bureau of Vital Statistics.
+When notarized or signed in the presence of witnesses, this document grants a father legal rights to his child.
+Ideally, unmarried parents at the time of the child’s birth would sign this document at the hospital or very soon after the birth.
+The information from the Acknowledgement document is automatically added to the child’s birth certificate.
 Although it is convenient to address paternity at the hospital, parents can submit the document any time before the child turns 18.
+Establishing paternity is a key requirement under Florida custody laws for unmarried parents.

 The second way to establish paternity is by marriage after the birth.
 Once the parents are married, the father becomes the child’s legal father.
 However, parents who want to update their child’s birth certificate must take an extra step.
 The parents can either submit a second document acknowledging that they share a common child or provide a written statement when applying for the marriage license.

 The third way to establish paternity is through the help of the court system.
 The mother, biological father, or the State of Florida can file a petition in the local circuit court and request that a judge intervene if paternity has not already been established.
+In many cases, the court will also address a timeshare attorney in South Florida as part of determining each parent’s rights and responsibilities.
 When the court system becomes involved, it is often because one parent wants or does not want the father to have legal rights to the child.
-Although the State of Florida is not involved in every paternity action, it can become involved when there are concerns about child support or when the mother or child receive public assistance.
+Although the State of Florida is not involved in every paternity action, it can become involved when there are concerns about child support or when the mother or child receives public assistance.

 In many paternity actions through the court system, a judge can order an alleged father to provide a DNA sample if he has not already done so.
-These cases tend to have more conflict, require several court appearances, and can take several months.
+These cases tend to involve more conflict, require multiple court appearances, and can take several months to resolve.

 There are instances, however, when parents do not want the alleged father to voluntarily sign an Acknowledgement form until there is conclusive evidence that he is the biological father.
-In these cases, the mother, alleged father, and child can all submit DNA samples.
-When it is confirmed that the father is the biological father, a judge can relatively quickly sign an order without either parent appearing in court.
+In these cases, the mother, alleged father, and child can all submit DNA samples for testing.
+When it is confirmed that the father is the biological father, a judge can sign an order relatively quickly without either parent having to appear in court.

 The final method for establishing paternity is through a collaborative paternity process.
 In this process, parents agree to hire collaborative law attorneys specializing in family and paternity matters.
-Instead of litigating a paternity case in a courtroom, parents can work through parenting disputes, establish paternity, and agree to custody and parenting time (sometimes called "time-sharing").
-Through this open, honest, and informal negotiation process, parents can avoid costly litigation, save time, and work through their differences so their children can have both parents in their lives.
-Because some parents experience considerable conflicts, collaborative parenting is not the right solution for every family.
+Instead of litigating a paternity case in a courtroom, parents can work through parenting disputes, establish paternity, and agree on custody and parenting time (sometimes referred to as “time-sharing”).
+Through this open, honest, and informal negotiation process, parents can avoid costly litigation, save time, and work through their differences, allowing their children to have both parents in their lives.
+Because some parents experience considerable conflict, collaborative parenting may not be the right solution for every family.
 Still, it is an option to consider when both parents are committed to mutual decision-making and effective communication.

 Custody And Parenting Time After Establishing Paternity

-If parents cannot provide a court with a parenting plan, a judge will create one for them based on the child's best interests.
-Judges consider multiple factors, including the location of both parents, any specific needs of the child, each parent's ability to care for the child's daily and specific needs, and several other factors.
-Depending on the child's age and maturity level, the child's preference can also be considered.
-Parenting plans state the time each parent spends with the child and when each parent sees the child.
+If parents cannot provide a court with a parenting plan, a judge will create one for them based on the child’s best interests.
+Judges consider multiple factors, including the location of both parents, any specific needs of the child, each parent’s ability to care for the child’s daily and specific needs, and several other factors.
+Because custody decisions often affect financial responsibilities, parents may also need guidance from a child support attorney in South Florida during this process.
+Depending on the child’s age and maturity level, the child’s preference can also be considered.
+Parenting plans outline the time each parent spends with the child and specify when each parent is allowed to see the child.
 Because children often have busy and changing schedules, parenting plans are divided into three parts: school year, summer, and holidays.
 Judges will often make these plans as specific as possible so parents clearly understand when and how often they receive parenting time.
 Even if the mother has had full custody and parenting time or has denied the father access to the child, the new court order is what parents must follow.

 Revoking Paternity

 Although it can be challenging for fathers to get legal rights to their children, it is even more challenging to revoke them.
-A vast majority of the time, this is a good thing, and fathers want to remain in their children's lives.
-There are situations, however, where fathers establish paternity and later want to revoke it after learning that they are not the biological father, while at other times, the State of Florida can remove legal rights through a termination proceeding.
+Most of the time, this is a positive development, and fathers want to remain involved in their children’s lives.
+There are situations, however, where fathers establish paternity and later want to revoke it after learning that they are not the biological father.
+At the same time, the State of Florida can also remove legal rights through a termination proceeding.
 In either case, a highly qualified family law and paternity attorney is necessary to assist in courtroom procedures.

 For parents who have signed and submitted an Acknowledgement of Paternity form, paternity can be revoked for 60 days.
 Once that period has ended, paternity cannot be revoked, and further legal action is required to terminate paternity.
+In some situations, parents may choose to resolve paternity-related concerns through collaborative law of South Florida rather than traditional court proceedings.
 For married parents who later divorce, paternity is not revoked, nor does a father need to prove that he is the father of the children born into the marriage.
-Through marriage with the mother, the law presumes that the husband is the child's father.
-The spouses' divorce decree will identify them as the parents and address custody and parenting time.
+Through marriage with the mother, the law presumes that the husband is the child’s father.
+The spouses’ divorce decree will identify them as the parents and address custody and parenting time.
+These cases may also impact Florida child support laws for unmarried parents once paternity is addressed.

 Fathers or alleged fathers with concerns about their legal rights to a child should work with an attorney who can protect their rights and advocate for their interests.